GrahamDB/ansible_slapd/README.md

     adapt to other distro
   * ldap_service     - name of service unit file - slapd
   * ldap_user        - slapd service account
+  * import_data      - bool - control wether we import initial data from LDIF files you will have put in templates subdirectory.
+Default No
+  * ldap_schemas     - list of additionnal schema names to load - default cosine

 Dependencies
 ------------